rtcharity/resources.eahub.org/content/events/clubs-fair.md

 Hi, I’m XXX, good to meet you.

-\[Spiel]​ We're from Effective Altruism X. Did you know that you have 80,000 Hours in your working career - that's a bit scary, isn't it?
+\[Spiel]​ We're from Effective Altruism X. Did you know that you have 80,000 Hours in your working career - that's huge, isn't it?
 We're about using that time to have the most positive impact on the world.
 Sound good?

 *If they say ‘Yes’*

-\[Sell] At the moment, there's almost no advice that really addresses how you can choose a worthwhile career in which you make a real difference - typically careers services don't think about things like ethical impact as a major point.
- As a student society, we put on talks from lots of people who've gone into careers doing lots of good, as well as more personal events such as workshops and one to one coaching.
-This term we've got loads of events, ranging from XXX, to XXX.
+\[Sell] At the moment, almost no advice addresses how to choose a career that makes a real difference.
+Careers services don't think deeply about impact.
+So our club puts on talks from people who've gone into jobs doing lots of good.
+And we hold more personal events like workshops and one to one coaching.
+This term we've got loads of events, from XXX, to XXX.

 \[Call to action] Sound good?
 Let's get you signed up!

 ### More tips

-More ideas for ‘pitches’ and other tips can be found in the <a target="_blank" href="https://resources.eahub.org/learn/communicate-ea/">Communicating about EA guide</a>.
+Find more ideas for ‘pitches’ and other tips in the <a target="_blank" href="https://resources.eahub.org/learn/communicate-ea/">Communicating about EA guide</a>.

 Keep in mind that framing these conversations as ‘pitches’ could cause you to come across as overly salesy.
 Your aim is to provide enough information so that the person you are talking to can decide whether they are interested in learning more.

 While you want to paint EA in the best light, remember that EA won’t be for everyone and that’s okay.